demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_From_Path_-_Generic_V3_README.md

-This playbook returns a file sample correlating to a path into the War Room using the following sub-playbooks:
+This playbook returns a file sample from a specified path and host that you input in the following playbooks:
-inputs:
 1) PS Remote Get File Sample From Path.
 2) Get File Sample From Path - VMware Carbon Black EDR (Live Response API).